nascarsayan/sece/README.md

 }
 ```

 This example uses FXML to create a simple UI with a `VBox` containing a `Hyperlink`.
 The `Hyperlink` is connected to a method `openLinkInBrowser` in the controller class (`HyperlinkController`) through `onAction="#openLinkInBrowser"`.
-When the hyperlink is clicked, the `openLinkInBrowser` method is invoked, which opens OpenAI's website in the default web browser using `HostServices`.
+When the hyperlink is clicked, the `openLinkInBrowser` method is invoked, which opens Youtube's website in the default web browser using `HostServices`.

 Ensure your project structure is set up correctly and the FXML file and controller class are located in the right packages according to your project configuration.